Clinical UM Guideline

 This document addresses facet blocks in the lower back (lumbar spine), mid back (thoracic spine) and neck (cervical spine).
 Facet joint injections (FJI) for painful axial spinal conditions can be done for both diagnostic and therapeutic reasons.

 Note: Please see the following related documents for additional information:

 Facet (cervical, thoracic, lumbar) injections are considered medically necessary when all of the criteria below are met:

-*Note: Conservative therapy consists of an appropriate combination of medication (e.g., NSAIDs, analgesics), physical therapy, spinal manipulation therapy, epidural steroid injections, or other interventions based on the individual's specific presentation, physical findings and imaging results.
+*Note: Conservative therapy consists of an appropriate combination of medication (for example, NSAIDs, analgesics) in addition to physical therapy, spinal manipulation therapy, cognitive rehabilitation, or other interventions based on the individual's specific presentation, physical findings and imaging results.

 Note: If therapeutic facet injections are to be performed at a different spinal region, a positive diagnostic block is required in that region and the therapeutic frequency is limited to every 2 months for that region and therapeutic improvement is required in that region for additional facet injections.

 Not Medically Necessary:

 Facet injections of the spine are considered not medically necessary when the criteria specified above are not met, or when any of the following contraindications are present: